How well do you know the Japanese language?

 It is available to anyone irrespective of gender, age, nationality, and the goal of taking the test.
 Candidates do not need any prior and specific documents for it.

 NAT exam structure

-Levels 3, 4, and 5 contain the language section, like kanji and vocabulary.
+Levels 3, 4, and 5 contain language sections like kanji and vocabulary.
 Also, there is a grammar, reading, and listening component.

 Every question is a multiple-choice question.

 Choose one correct answer from the four options.
 Then, fill in a solid, dark circle in the designated place on the answer sheets.

 The test format and curriculum